 - victim of abuse or violence

 - involved in a traumatic incident, such as a life threatening accident

-- addicted to alcohol or other drugs, or struggle with other compulsive behaviors
+- addiction or struggle with other compulsive behaviors

 - chronically feel anxious or depressed, or have occasions of suicidal thoughts

 - potentially have a learning disability and need a formal assessment

 - are faced with a career change and need vocational advice and assessment

 This is by no means an exhaustive list of the reasons why a person might consult a psychologist.
 By working collaboratively with you and focusing on specific goals; it is our hope that together we can come up with solutions to your current difficulties.